UCLA-SEAL/Titian/README.md

 The preliminary usage instructions are available at the BigDebug [website](https://sites.google.com/site/sparkbigdebug/)

+## Summary of Titian
+Debugging data processing logic in Data-Intensive Scalable Computing (DISC) systems is a difficult and time consuming effort.
+Today's DISC systems offer very little tooling for debugging programs, and as a result programmers spend countless hours collecting evidence (e.g., from log files) and performing trial and error debugging.
+To aid this effort, we built Titian, a library that enables data provenance---tracking data through transformations---in Apache Spark.
+Data scientists using the Titian Spark extension will be able to quickly identify the input data at the root cause of a potential bug or outlier result.
+Titian is built directly into the Spark platform and offers data provenance support at interactive speeds---orders-of-magnitude faster than alternative solutions---while minimally impacting Spark job performance; observed overheads for capturing data lineage rarely exceed 30% above the baseline job execution time.

 ## Team

-This project was done in collaboration with Professor Condie, Kim and Millstein's group at UCLA.
+This project was done in collaboration with Professor Condie, Kim, and Millstein's group at UCLA.
 If you encounter any problems, please open an issue or feel free to contact us:

 [Matteo Interlandi](https://interesaaat.github.io): was a postdoc at UCLA and now a Senior Scientist at Microsoft;